-The nomination committee's duties include proposing candidates for the board of directors and the nomination committee, and proposing the remuneration of the members of these corporate bodies, the Board's subcommittees and the company's external auditor.
-In financial undertakings, the general meeting elects the chair of the board of directors.
-The chairperson is elected from and among the shareholder-elected board members who are not proposed by the Gjensidige Foundation (majority shareholder).
+The nomination committee's duties include proposing candidates for the Board and the nomination committee, and proposing the remuneration of the members of these corporate bodies, the Board's subcommittees and the company's external auditor.
+In financial undertakings, the general meeting elects the chair of the Board.
+The chairperson is elected from and among the shareholderelected board members who are not proposed by the Gjensidige Foundation (majority shareholder).
 To ensure the employee's right to co-determination, one of the board members elected from among the employees therefore takes part in discussions and decisions pertaining to the recommendation for chairperson.